-The police department received 8,646 calls for service in 2022.
-This is a significant decrease from last couple of years.
+The police department received 8,391 calls for service in 2023.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Not counting the chief, assistant chief, detective, code enforcement and SRO, the average number of calls per officer was 786 calls per each patrol officer in 2022 if fully staffed.
+Not counting the chief, assistant chief, and detective, the average number of calls per officer was 699 calls per each patrol officer in 2023 if fully staffed.
+The number of calls per officer is actually closer to 750 calls per officer due to staffing shortages throughout 2023.